Saxon Switzerland: Etymology

 They felt the landscape was reminiscent of their homeland, the Swiss Jura, and reported in their exchange of letters on the difference between their homeland and "Saxon Switzerland".
-Previously, the Saxon part of the Elbe Sandstone Mountains had merely been referred to as the Meissen Highlands (Meißner Hochland), Meissen Oberland (Meißen Oberland) or Heath above Schandau (Heide über Schandau).
+Previously, the Saxon part of the Elbe Sandstone Mountains had merely been referred to as the Meißner Hochland, Meißen Oberland or Heide über Schandau.

 The description became popular through the publication of the name by Wilhelm Lebrecht Götzinger.
 In his books he described the area as Saxon Switzerland and made the term known to a wide audience.

 In English the usual translation is "Saxon Switzerland".
 However other sources call it "Saxony Switzerland" or even "Swiss Saxony".

 Geography

 Saxon Switzerland forms the northern part of the Elbe Sandstone Mountains range, located on the German-Czech border.
 To the east, it transitions into the Lusatian Highlands and, to the west, into the Ore Mountains.
-The Czech part of the Elbe Sandstone Mountains is partly formed by the Bohemian Switzerland national parkThe highest elevation in Saxon Switzerland is the Großer Zschirnstein at 562 m above sea level.
+The Czech part of the Elbe Sandstone Mountains is partly formed by the Bohemian Switzerland national park.
+The highest elevation in Saxon Switzerland is the Großer Zschirnstein at 562 m above sea level.